v-pbartley/openhack-mc4h/Challenge-9/ReadMe.md

 * Share anonymized data with a group not affiliated with your organization

 ## Prerequisites
-* Deployed and populated Azure API for FHIR
+* Deployed and populated Azure API for FHIR.
+If the data you have loaded does not include Immunization or Patient Resources go ahead and [load this bundle](https://github.com/kamoclav/openhack-mc4h-2/blob/main/Challenge-9/synthea_sample_data_fhir_r4%20OpenHack.zip).
 * Deployed Azure Data Lake Storage Gen2
 * Azure Databricks